cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/docgen/interfaces/IDelayedWithdrawalRouter.md

 function withdrawalDelayBlocks() external view returns (uint256)
 ```

-Delay enforced by this contract for completing any payment.
+Delay enforced by this contract for completing any delayedWithdrawal.
 Measured in blocks, and adjustable by this contract's owner,
 up to a maximum of `MAX_WITHDRAWAL_DELAY_BLOCKS`.
 Minimum value is 0 (i.e. no delay enforced).